 While most would settle-down in Michigan, Reuben seemed a bit restless and in 1844 he would visit the Territory of Wisconsin.
 He returned to Michigan briefly but then came back to Wisconsin and settled in the Town of Fayette in, what was then, Iowa County.
 It was noted that he worked as a carpenter and joiner for a few years traveling from job to job in Iowa and Green Counties.
 His brother James was also in Wisconsin for a time as they are both listed as borders on a farm in the Town of Adams in 1850.
 About that same time, Reuben began to purchase land on Section 13 in the Town of Adams.
 Eventually, he would acquire over 300 acres.
 In 1855, Reuben would marry Sarah Wilderman (b.1826, d.1910).
 She was the daughter of James Wilderman (b.1790, d.1847) and Sarah Jarvis (b.1795 ,d.1856) of Saint Clair County, Illinois.
 Sarah had come north to Wisconsin to teach school and was noted as a teacher at a log school house near the Holcomb farm.
 Reuben and Sarah started out in their own small log cabin and in 1866 built a larger frame house on the property.
 They would have five children:

-• James (b.1856, d.1937) - would marry Austie Montee, venture west, settle on a farm in South Dakota and raise at least eight children.
+- James (b.1856, d.1937) - would marry Austie Montee, venture west, settle on a farm in Jerauld, South Dakota and raise at least eight children.

 Reuben had settled in Wisconsin in the years just prior to statehood and although he did not get into politics, he was an engaged citizen of the young state.
-In 1850, he acted as clerk of the local elections as the Town of Adams was first being reorganized after statehood.
+In 1850, he served as a clerk of the local elections as the Town of Adams was first being reorganized after statehood.
 In 1862 he served as a convention delegate for the Town of Adams for the upcoming, raucous, civil war mid-term elections.
 On the farm, he was noted to be in the business of raising grain and livestock as well as operating a dairy.
 The 1859 Assessment Role for the town shows his land value at $1910.00.
-In 1853, his mother, Mehitable came to live with him and she is noted to have died in Wisconsin.
+In 1853, his mother, Mehitable came to live with him and she is noted to have died in Wisconsin and was buried on a small farm cemetery near the Holcomb homestead.

 The obituary of Reuben Holcomb from the Monroe Weekly Times: Reuben Holcomb, a highly respected citizen of Green county, was gathered by death's cycle at 10 o'clock Thursday evening as a result of a stroke of paralysis that he suffered the day before.
 He died at his farm in the town of Adams, where he located in 1846.
 Mr. Holcomb lived in this city for a few years past and he and his wife were paying the farm their first visit since they moved to town at the time he was stricken.
 The deceased was born in Monroe County, New York, on May 16, 1816, and had he lived until Tuesday, he would have reached his 83rd birthday.
 He was married in 1855 to Sara E. Wilder, of St. Clair county, Ill., the wife who survives him.
 They settled on eighty acres of land in Adams and later adjoining land was entered until he owned a farm of 300 acres.
 For years he was engaged in grain and stock raising.
 He leaves besides his wife, three sons and a daughter.